luizfelipedasilva678/to-do-list-with-pug/README.md

 # To Do list using pug

-## Simple To Do list made using pug just to training some concepts of pug and postcss.
+## Simple To Do list made using pug just to understand some concepts of pug and postcss.